eftybv/efty-pay-php-sdk/README.md

 sudo pecl install grpc
 ```

-After you install the gRPC extension, make sure to to enable the extension in your `php.ini` file:
+After you install the gRPC extension, make sure to enable the extension in your `php.ini` file:
 ```
 extension=grpc.so
 ```